18 people with HIV died from lack of medical care

 “It is not a lack of treatment, there is treatment, it is provided by the Federation, it is the lack of medical services to care for the population,” denounced the director of the committee.

-The neglect is due to the fact that the three centers available to the State Health Secretariat to treat HIV: the Civil Hospital “Fray Antonio Alcalde”, the New Civil Hospital and the General Hospital of the West are overrun.
+The neglect is due to the fact that the three centers available to the State Health Secretariat to treat HIV: Hospital Civil “Fray Antonio Alcalde”, New Hospital Civil and Hospital General de Occidente are overrun.

 Víctor Galicia explained that this year 670 infected people have been diagnosed, 211 without receiving any type of medical attention.
 “There are already 18 dead and 25 of them it is believed that they also died due to lack of timely care, “he said.